elixirschool/elixirschool/en/lessons/basics/documentation.md

 Earmark is a Markdown parser for the Elixir programming language that ExDoc utilizes to turn our documentation within `@moduledoc` and `@doc` to beautiful looking HTML.

-It is worth noting at this point that you change the markup tool to Cmark if you wish, but you will need to do a little more configuration which you can read about [here](https://hexdocs.pm/ex_doc/ExDoc.Markdown.html#module-using-cmark).
+It is worth nothing at this point that you change the markup tool to Cmark if you wish, but you will need to do a little more configuration which you can read about [here](https://hexdocs.pm/ex_doc/ExDoc.Markdown.html#module-using-cmark).
 For this tutorial, we'll just stick with Earmark.

 ### Generating Documentation